 Welcome to the HVAC glossary from Forney HVAC Pros.
 Whether you're shopping for a new air conditioner, troubleshooting your furnace, or just trying to understand your energy bill, knowing these common HVAC terms helps you make informed decisions about your home's heating, ventilation, and air conditioning system.

-We've compiled this list of the most important HVAC definitions for homeowners in Forney and the surrounding areas.
+We've compiled the most important HVAC definitions for homeowners in Forney, TX and surrounding Kaufman County — with practical, local context where it matters.

 A